Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Real data analysis

 We apply our methodology to re-analyze the cash transfer experiment studied in \citet{egger2022general}.
 The experiment assigned villages to treatment using a two-stage randomized saturation design across $653$ villages in 155 sublocations, resulting in 328 treated and 325 control villages.
 Our empirical analysis focuses on four village-level enterprise outcomes measured at endline: winsorized average profit, revenue, total cost, and wage bill.
 We apply our proposed methodology to quantify direct and indirect effects.

 Our re-analysis differs from \citet{egger2022general} in two main ways.
 First, their original study primarily used regression-based analyses to estimate direct effects and within-sublocation spillovers generated by variation in treatment saturation.
-Second, their analysis did not explicitly model spillovers from geographically nearby villages outside a village's own sublocation.
+Second, their analysis proposed models to capture spillover effects but did not decompose the spillovers into within- and between-cluster spillovers.
 In contrast, our framework introduces a separate geographic exposure variable $H_i$ and treats between-sublocation interference as an object of direct interest.
 This allows us to define and estimate direct effects, within-sublocation spillovers, and between-sublocation spillovers under a unified design-based framework.

 Overall, three messages emerge from our re-analysis.
 First, spillovers are not only within sublocations: nearby treated villages in other sublocations also affect outcomes.
 Second, treatment effects are highly heterogeneous across exposure environments, so averaging over exposure can mask substantively important patterns.
 Third, the within- and between-sublocation channels interact: favorable local spillovers under high sublocation saturation can be weakened or reversed when geographic exposure is also high.